 We offer a number of additional music programs at The Center, including:

 - Voices of PRIDE.
 Our Center’s very own choir is open to all interested residents.
 Being part of the choir and following through on a commitment to master a particular piece of music boosts kids’ self-esteem.
 Teamwork becomes more than an abstract concept when the choir members hear their voices blended together.
 Residents learn to appreciate the talents of others and to put their egos aside to be team players.

 - Helping Hands.
-We encourage residents who are hands-on learners to help organize and maintain our instruments, as well as items in the Attic Boutique.
+We encourage residents who are hands-on learners to help organize and maintain our instruments.

 - Tunes at Noon.
 Music is meant to be shared!
 We host monthly musical sessions, put on by residents.
 These performances are special for the children who perform and for those in the audience.
 Performers practice new songs they are learning and benefit from an extra dose of self-confidence and validation.
 Children and teens in the audience enjoy beautiful music and encourage others.